Purchasing a Lot

 The scattering garden is a place where loved ones can scatter cremated remains amongst a collection of trees, plants and flowers.
 The cemetery personnel maintains the garden for the benefit of all families and cemetery visitors.

 During the scattering ceremony, the cremation ashes are poured evenly on loose soil and raked into the ground from the cremation urn.
 At the conclusion of the ceremony, Village personnel will make sure that adequate soil is placed over the spot.

 The pavers in the middle of the scattering garden act as a memorialization and are made available whether or not the individual is scattered in the garden.
 Each paver will only list one name, date of birth and date of death.

 On behalf of the Evergreen Wreaths Committee, Sponsorship Coordinators for Wreaths Across America in Chagrin Falls, we want to thank YOU for your support of the Mission to Remember the fallen, Honor those that serve, and Teach the next generation the value of freedom.

 During this year’s National Wreaths Across America observance, more than two million dedicated volunteers placed more than 2.4 MILLION VETERANS’ WREATHS at 3,136 LOCATIONS across the country.
-At Evergreen Hill cemetery specifically, over 800 veterans’ wreaths were placed by volunteers, many of whom were children, participating for the very first time.

 Thank you for your donations, thank you for volunteering to lay wreaths, thank you most of all for taking the time during this busy season to join us in letting veterans and military families know that their service and sacrifice is both seen and appreciated and that they are not alone in their loss.